ezakto/statiq/README.md

     $ statiq init -d

 And you're ready to go.
 Source documents go to the content folder and templates in the templates folder.
 The resulting website will go to the publish folder.
+Assets folder is copied into publish folder as is.
 Build your website structure in the content folder, with markdown-formatted pages.
 For example:

     content/index.md
     content/about.md